Greenwich Lease Extension - Free Consultation

 National Westminster Bank Mortgage term plus 30 years.

-Retaining our service will provide you increased control over the value of your Greenwich leasehold, as your property will be more valuable and saleable in terms of lease length should you wish to sell.
-The lawyers that we work with are well versed in the legislation handling many hundreds of lease extensions or freehold purchase transactions.
+Using our service will provide you increased control over the value of your Greenwich leasehold, as your property will be more valuable and marketable in respect of lease length should you wish to sell.
+The conveyancing solicitors that we work with are well versed in the legislation handling many hundreds of lease extensions or freehold purchase transactions.

 Greenwich case: